City-of-Melbourne/govcore/research/govcore-basic-operations.md

 1. generate id by hashing the doc
 2. add metadata: id, timestamps, etc
-3. Serialize
+3. serialise
 3. store the doc

-So we can remove on thing from the interface:
+So we can remove one thing from the interface:

     create(hash_function, bucket, add_metadata, doc) -> doc